 - Cater for the individual student’s needs

-- Improve their literacy and numeracy skills
+- Improve literacy and numeracy skills

 Set subject homework can be accessed on DayMap by using the student’s login.